nick-jhlee/personal-website/content/authors/admin/_index.md

 email: jh_lee00@kaist.ac.kr
 superuser: true
 ---
 I’m an undergraduate researcher at KAIST, pursuing BSc in mathematical sciences and computer science as double major.
 My interests range over the whole field of ML/DL with emphasis on their theoretical aspects + related mathematical theories, and their various applications.
-My other interests include, but are not limited to, probabilistic(Bayesian) ML/DL, graphs, fairness issues arising from ML/DL, "other" areas of mathematics.
+My other interests include, but are not limited to, probabilistic(Bayesian) ML/DL, graphs, algorithmic fairness, "other" areas of mathematics.

 I'm a violinist at the KAIST Orchestra, where my passion for classical music is freely expressed.
 <!-- When my life feels very complicated, I play FPS games such as Call of Duty, Overwatch ;) -->